SeattleChris/test-site-content/checklist.md

 - [x] Create checklist connected to the Readme.
 - [x] setup env, gitignore, gcloudignore.
 - [ ] ?
 Use Tasks or a queue system as entry point trigger to start task?
+  - [ ] Can it connect and digest the Task queue.
+  - [ ] Does it record what Task queues have been processed.
+  - [ ] How does the DB update the Post record to associate the media files?
+    - [ ] Output another Task queue and have the Platform application process it.
+    - [ ] Have this application connect and update the DB directly?
+  - [ ] Take a warmup request or other technique to allow server to go to 0 live versions?
 - [n] Use Cloud Functions?
   - [n] Can Chrome run on Cloud Functions.
   - [n] Used as trigger or interface to Engine.